 - Transferable Abilities: The insurer and the judge will determine whether the injured worker's skills are transferable to other occupations in the economy.
 The less likely these skills are transferable, the more likely someone will be classified as Permanently and Totally Disabled.

 - Injury: The extent of the injury is the most critical element in deciding if an injured worker is Permanently and Totally Disabled.
 The more severe the injury, the more likely a person is to be classified as Permanently and Totally Disabled.

 An expert attorney can assess your work accident case and health records to see if you qualify for the greater weekly rate of disability benefits.
+If your workers' compensation claim has been denied, speak to an attorney to discuss you options as soon as possible, You may still be entitled to compensation.
 If an attorney believes you are entitled to these benefits, they will know how to proceed legally to protect you and acquire them.
-To schedule a consultation, call the Bellotti Law Group P.C. immediately.
+To schedule a consultation, call the Bellotti Law Group P.C. at 617-225-2100.